Andrea-2528/calculator/README.md

     - Note: the result is shown with its decimal part only if that is != 0, otherwise is just shown as a whole number (12.42974... is displayed as 12.43, but 12.0000... is displayed as 12).
 - For numbers too big or too small to fit in the screen, scientific notation is used (although it can't be input by the user).
+    - Note: For small numbers, scientific notation is displayed if said number is less or equal to 0.1, to avoid loosing precision on the displayed result.
 - Sign can be changed before, after, and while typing the number.
 - Accepts decimal inputs.
     - Also prevents the input of multiple decimals.